phonklover/TickifyClone/README.md

 To keep the project stable, clean and maintainable, I would kindly announce the "soft-End of Life" for this project,
 meaning:

-A. HUGE will not get any new features in the future, but ...
+A. tickify will not get any new features in the future, but ...
 B. bugfixes and corrections will be made, probably for years

-### Coding guideline behind HUGE
+### Coding guideline behind tickify

-While HUGE was in development, there were 3 main rules that helped me (and probably others) to write minimal, clean and working code.
+While tickify was in development, there were 3 main rules that helped me (and probably others) to write minimal, clean and working code.
 Might be useful for you too:

 1. Reduce features to the bare minimum.